This post updates as I gain countries, and serves as an index of sorts to much of the content here.

 - Sweden and Denmark

 I’m not sure how many people manage to tick off Malta before Italy, but here we are… and I can’t even blame an obscure mathematical conference for this one!
 I also managed to include Gozo and Comino on this holiday, back in 2010.
+Almost a decade later, I briefly returned to the main island.

 - Italy and Vatican City